From: DorothyL

 Date: 01-04-2006, 08:15 PM (53 of 53)

 I gave my machines a break for a few days.
 I did however make some new drapes for the guest room.
 Son is movng in for a couple of months and wanted the room to be nice.
 I tried to think of everything that a good "guestroom" should have so I fixed up a basket with soaps, shampoos tooth paste and several tooth brushes.
 Also made new shower curtain for the guest bath.
+When he gets settled here in his own place I will have a lot of sewing to do.
+I start tomorrow making Christmas presents for next year.
+For personal reasons they will be special gifts this year. |

 User: gm23237

-Member since: 11-03-2003
+Member since: 11-03-2003 Total posts: 145 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-16188.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-16188.html